somasis/musl-wiki/design-concepts.md

 comparison, just like the comparison used for processing zoneinfo-format timezone rules.

-For years within the currently-reasonable range/32-bit time_t, the hot path for converting a year to seconds since the epoch involves no division.
+For years within the currently-reasonable range/32-bit `time_t`, the hot path for converting a year to seconds since the epoch involves no division.
 We can get away with >>2 and &3 since in the range [1901,2099] the leap year rule is simply that multiple-of-4 years are leap years.
-I would like it be able to have the compiler throw away the larger, slower, general-case code on 32-bit-time_t targets, but unfortunately the need to use long long internally to avoid difficult corner cases is precluding that.
+I would like it be able to have the compiler throw away the larger, slower, general-case code on 32-bit-`time_t` targets, but unfortunately the need to use long long internally to avoid difficult corner cases is precluding that.

-Any representable struct tm will successfully convert to time_t if and only if it represents a value of seconds-since-the-epoch that fits in time_t.
-Any representable time_t will successfully convert to struct tm if and only if it represents a (normalized) date and time repr esentable in struct tm.
-The relevant functions will avoid setting errno except on error so that a caller can distinguish between a time_t value of -1 as a valid result and as an error.
+Any representable `struct tm` will successfully convert to `time_t` if and only if it represents a value of seconds-since-the-epoch that fits in `time_t`.
+Any representable `time_t` will successfully convert to `struct tm` if and only if it represents a (normalized) date and time representable in `struct tm`.
+The relevant functions will avoid setting errno except on error so that a caller can distinguish between a `time_t` value of -1 as a valid result and as an error.